FYSETC/FYSETC-Voron-0.2-Pro/0.2 R1/README.md

 ## 1. Can't find mcu/unable to connect to mcu
 Reason:
-       It may be that the status of boot0 is uncertain, causing the STM32 to enter the DFU mode, resulting in the unconnect.
+       It may be that the status of boot0 is uncertain, causing the STM32 to enter the DFU mode, resulting in the connection error.
 Solution:
    - Powered off the whole machine
    - Use a jumper cap to connect B0(boot0) and G(GND)
    - Power on the whole machine and wait for it to start
 ## 2. Mcu firmware version too low
 Reason:
-The factory version of the klipper host is the same as that of the MCU.
-Maybe you have clicked the update button on the mainsail webpage to update the klipper host.
+The factory version of the Klipper host is the same as that of the MCU.
+Maybe you have clicked the update button on the mainsail webpage to update the Klipper host.
 As a result, the version of the host is newer than the firmware of the MCU.
 Solution:
 update the mcu firmware: Refer to the Firmware&OS==>MCU Firmware
 ## 3. Temperature error